-This work will be completed by specialist contractors, Interflow, on behalf of Yarra Valley Water.
+This work was completed by specialist contractors, Interflow, on behalf of Yarra Valley Water.

-To enable access to the sewerage system to install the screens, a new maintenance hole will need to be constructed within local roads at each site.
+To enable access to the sewerage system to install the screens, a new maintenance hole was constructed within local roads at each site.

 This civil work will be completed Monday to Friday, from 7am to 5pm and Saturday 9am to 1pm.